 Physicists study matter and energy to determine how our world, in fact, the universe really works.
 They not only explore the big structures and systems in the world but also study them down to the smallest level of atoms.
 They also study the properties of things like sounds, radiation and electricity.
 This understanding of our unseen world is what drives innovation in a number of different industries and that’s where Physicists come in with their skills and knowledge.

 The Future Looks Bright

 Graduates of physics bachelor’s degree programs have quite a few options before them.
 You can decide to find work as an assistant or technologist in research laboratories, work as an aerospace engineer, teach physics in high schools and colleges, or conduct research that drives innovation in healthcare, or work for organizations like NASA.

-According to the BLS, employment of physicists is projected to grow 8% from 2020 to 2030, which is faster than the average for all occupations.
-The BLS also reports that the annual wage for physicists was $152,430 in May 2021, with the highest 10% earning more than $201,990.
+According to the BLS, the employment of physicists is projected to grow 8% from 2021 to 2031, which is faster than the average for all occupations.
+The BLS also reports that the annual wage for physicists was $152,430 in May 2021, with the highest 10% earning more than $208,000.